PentBeear/Hypixe-Margins-Bot/README.md

 hypixel-api-nodejs
 discord.js

-Note hypixel-api-nodejs was modified with this code added on the end
+Note hypixel-api-nodejs was modified with this code added on the end of index.js

 ```
 exports.getBazaarProduct = function(key, item) {